Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Introduction

-Despite this threat to ML techniques, sample-wise double descent in deep models has received much less attention than model complexity and training time.
-This is likely due to the limitation that fixed datasets are not large enough to perform validation studies.
-The majority of literature surrounding sample-wise double descent is recognized in ridgeless regression \cite{hastie2022surprises,nakkiran2020optimal} or random features regression \cite{mei2022generalization}.
-Improved generalization error due to sample-wise double descent has been observed through appropriate $\ell_2$ regularization the model in ridge regression \cite{hastie2022surprises,nakkiran2020optimal} or data-dependent regularizers in deep models \cite{wei2019data,wei2019improved}, however, the latter provides modest improvements of a few percent for most presented cases.
-Our work here follows in the vein of data-dependent regularizers, where the data itself is seen as a component to the level of complexity of the model.
+Instabilities may be addressed in many cases as improved generalization error due to sample-wise double descent has been observed through appropriate $\ell_2$ regularization of the model in ridge regression \cite{hastie2022surprises,nakkiran2020optimal} or data-dependent regularizers in deep models \cite{wei2019data,wei2019improved}, however, the latter provides modest improvements of a few percent for most presented cases.
+Our work here follows in the vein of data-dependent regularizers, where the data itself is seen as a component to the level of complexity of the model, to eliminate instabilities of the surrogate model and improve error convergence.

 While not applied to concepts of sample-wise double decent, there are several approaches for selecting subsets of training data to \textit{reduce training cost} on large datasets that draw parallels to our approach.
 To reduce neural network training cost, random uniform sampling \cite{shalev2011pegasos,shalev2013stochastic}, importance sampling \cite{allen2016even,nesterov2017efficiency,needell2014stochastic,katharopoulos2018not,zhao2015stochastic}, and adaptive importance sampling \cite{csiba2015stochastic, perekrestenko2017faster,alain2015variance} are used to choose only a fraction of the data for training evaluations.
 Adaptive importance sampling is closest to our approach, using probability distributions to define sample importance and update the training set at each iteration \cite{stich2017safe}.
 While quite effective, these approaches are designed for efficiently updating and training the network weights, not for neglecting unnecessarily complex data or improving the stability of a general surrogate model.
 Our application considers not only neural networks, but also Gaussian processes, which do not undergo stochastic gradient descent for training.